K-Culture: A New Way to Experience It Through Crowdfunding

 Traditional folk paintings on K-Poker cards (Source: Wadiz funding details page)

-The campaign achieved a staggering 2,718% of its funding goal and received an explosive response, with the entire stock of single-item collector’s cards selling out on the very first day.
-It continues to enjoy steady popularity, with additional stock being released in response to requests from backers.
+The campaign achieved a staggering 2,718% of its funding goal and received an explosive response, with the entire stock of limited-edition collectible cards selling out on the very first day.
+It continues to enjoy steady popularity, with additional stock being released in response to requests from supporters.

 English description of the cultural heritage included with the card (Source: Wadiz funding details page)

-In particular, since each card includes instructions in both Korean and English, making them accessible to both locals and foreigners alike, they are gaining attention as a global item that promotes Korea’s cultural heritage.
+In particular, since each card includes a Korean-English guide, making it accessible to both locals and foreigners alike, it is gaining attention as a global item that promotes Korea’s cultural heritage.

 🌟 Why is it getting so much attention?